 Mental Health Awareness

 With more and more of us affected by mental health issues, it is vital that all employers are able to identify the main warning signs of mental ill health.
 St John Ambulance is set to launch courses to enable managers and supervisors to identify, understand and assist those who may be developing, or suffering from a mental health issue.
-To receive more information, please register your interest here.
+To view more information, please click here.

 The Mindful Employer (TME) website carries a range of publications to help your managers and staff including Keeping Well at Work, Making Work Work and Feeling Stressed, Keeping Well.
 Why not take a look?